Writing neck-grabbing copy for your funnels is extremely hard!

 The same machine used to write this entire blog post also helps me in creating conversion-focused emails, headlines, ads, web copy, webinar slides, and emails for my marketing campaigns.

-Here are the templates you can freely generate with Jarvis without hiring any copywriter ever:
+Here are the templates you can freely generate with Jasper without hiring any copywriter ever:

 - Features & benefits template